Financial Planning

 PROS:

-• Your contributions to a SEP IRA are tax deductible.
-This means you can deduct your contributions from your business’s taxable income, effectively lowering the amount of taxes.
+• Tax-deductible contributions.
+Your contributions to a SEP IRA are tax deductible.
+This means you can deduct your contributions from your business’s taxable income, effectively lowering the amount of income tax owed to the IRS.
+This tax deduction can be a significant benefit for your business's bottom line.

-• You can make very large contributions.
-The IRS allows you to contribute up to approximately 25% of net income – $69,000 (in 2024 tax year), whichever is less per year.
+• High contribution limits.
+You can make very large contributions.
+The IRS allows you to contribute up to approximately 25% of net income – up to $69,000 in the 2024 tax year or $70,000 in 2025 – whichever is less per year.
+This is significantly higher than the limits for traditional or Roth IRA contributions.

-• Time is on your side.
+• Time flexibility.
 You can set up and fund a SEP IRA right up until the day you file your business taxes (including an extension) and still gain the tax benefits.
 Alternatively, a 401k must be set up by Dec.
 31 of the tax year.
+This flexibility can be advantageous for businesses needing more time to assess their financial situation.

-• It’s easy to administer.
-SEP IRAs are generally inexpensive and easy for small businesses with few employees to manage since there aren’t many rules governing them and they don’t require filing any annual returns with the IRS.
+• Ease of administration.
+SEP IRAs are generally inexpensive and easy for small businesses with few employees to manage since there aren’t many rules governing them.
+They don’t require filing any annual returns with the IRS, reducing administrative burdens and costs.

 CONS:

-• Participants can’t catch up.
+• No catch-up contributions.
+Participants can’t catch up.
 Unlike a traditional IRA or 401k, SEP IRAs do not offer a catch-up provision for those age 50 and older.
+This could limit retirement savings for older individuals seeking to maximize their contributions.

-• Employee contributions vest immediately.
-While a 401k can include a vesting schedule, contributions to a SEP IRA are immediately 100% vested.
+• Immediate vesting.
+Employee contributions vest immediately.
+While 401k employer matching can include a vesting schedule, contributions to a SEP IRA are immediately 100% vested.
+This means employees have full ownership of the funds right away, which might not encourage long-term retention.

 This material was prepared for educational purposes only.
 Although the information has been gathered from sources believed to be reliable, we do not guarantee its accuracy or completeness.